-4. Can an individual be an ODB recipient and not have an Ontario health number?
+4. Can an individual be an ODB recipient and not have an OHIP card number?

 Yes.
-There may be circumstances where an individual who is an eligible Ontario Drug Benefit (ODB) recipient does not have an Ontario health number.
-For these individuals, the temporary eligibility number (e.g., issued by the Ministry of Children, Community and Social Services or by a Home and Community Care Support Services organization) must be used for the HNS claim submission.
+There may be circumstances where an individual who is an eligible Ontario Drug Benefit (ODB) recipient does not have an OHIP card number.
+For these individuals, the eligibility number (e.g., issued by the Ministry of Children, Community and Social Services or by a Home and Community Care Support Services organization) must be used for the HNS claim submission.